Local and global scalar curvature rigidity of Einstein manifolds: Underdetermined elliptic equations

 \section{Underdetermined elliptic equations}

-In our construction we will need to solve underdetermined elliptic sections with prescribed compact supports.
-In this section we will collect background and results from the work of Delay \cite{Delay2012} as we will apply them.
+In our construction we will need to find solutions of underdetermined elliptic equations whose supports are contained in a prescribed compact set.
+In this section we review constructions and results from the work of Delay \cite{Delay2012} as we will apply them.